tri-cods/html-css/frontmatter.md

 - [Colored Conventions](https://coloredconventions.org/)

 The Colored Conventions project is a community-based archive of nineteenth-century Black political organization.
-In its early stage, this project crowdsourced much of its data-gathering efforts by building an interface for volunteers to transcribe archival texts online.
-This project used HTML and CSS in many of its aspects.
+In its early stage, this project crowdsourced much of its data-gathering efforts by building an interface for volunteers to digitally transcribe archival texts.
+This project uses HTML and CSS in many of its aspects.

 - [Musical Passage](http://www.musicalpassage.org/)